 - Recommended air changes per hour (ACH): 5-48

-See the maximum allowable concentrations by cleanroom class on our cleanroom classifications page.
+- Maximum allowable concentrations by cleanroom class: See our cleanroom classifications page.

 Considerations for ISO class 8 cleanrooms

 High Efficiency Penetration Air (HEPA) Filtration is 99.99% efficient at 0.3 micron and should be considered when looking to achieve ISO class 8.

 Softwall and Hardwall cleanroom construction are both effective at achieving the environment required for ISO class 8.

 If organisations are working towards GMP grades, monobloc is the most effective solution, as it can accommodate required features such as interlocked doors and coved floors.